-A yeast infection in a dog occurs when a fungus grows and multiplies, causing causes skin redness, itching, scaling, and even an odor that is obvious to most pet owners.
+A yeast infection in a dog occurs when there is an overgrowth of yeast, a type of fungus that is naturally present in the skin.
+This causes skin redness, itching, scaling, and even an odor that is obvious to most pet owners.

 What Causes a Yeast Infection?

-Yeast is a type of fungus and it grows and multiplies in warm, moist environments.
+Yeast is a type of fungus naturally present in the environment and on the skin that grows and multiplies in warm, moist environments.
 There are many different types of yeast but, usually, only one type of yeast causes infections in dogs - Malassezia pachydermatis.
-This specific type of yeast can only be seen microscopically.
+Yeast can only be seen microscopically.

 Where Do Dogs Develop Yeast Infections?

-Dogs are most likely to develop either yeast dermatitis or yeast otitis but some dogs may even have both types of yeast infections at the same time.
-Dermatitis is an infection and inflammation of the skin and otitis is an infection and inflammation of the ears.
-Both kinds of yeast infections can cause discomfort and itching and owners usually notice the symptoms right away if they know what to look for.
+Dogs are most likely to develop yeast dermatitis (skin infections) or yeast otitis (ear infections) but some dogs may have both types of yeast infections at the same time.
+Dermatitis means inflammation of the skin and otitis means inflammation of the ears.
+Both sites of yeast infections can cause discomfort, itching, and bad odors, so owners usually notice the symptoms right away if they know what to look for.